cafawo/AppliedEconometrics/README.md

 ## Literature

-Despite the vast amount of high-quality online and open-source resources available, if you are looking for a textbook, I recommend 'Mostly Harmless Econometrics: An Empiricist's Companion' by Joshua D. Angrist and Jörn-Steffen Pischke.
-It is available at the University and State Library (ULB) Halle.
+Despite the vast amount of high-quality online and open-source resources available, if you are looking for a textbook, I recommend _"Mastering metrics : the path from cause to effect"_ or the more comprehensive (Master/PhD level) _"Mostly Harmless Econometrics: An Empiricist's Companion"_ both by Joshua D. Angrist and Jörn-Steffen Pischke.
+Both books are available at the Library.